 Saint Bartholomew or Natanael, as presented by the Holy Scripture, was considered by the Savior to be an Israeli “in which there is no converting” (John 1:47).
 Details about the life of the Apostles are found in the Scriptures.

-The Holy writings say Bartholomew preached the Gospel in Lycaonia, India, and Armenia, and in the last location, he found his end, where he received the martyrdom, that is, he was killed because of the faith he preached.
+The Holy writings say Bartholomew preached the Gospel in Lycaonia, India, and Armenia, and in the last location, he found his end, where he received martyrdom; that is, he was killed because of the faith he preached.
 The day of the Holy Bartholomew’s prey is June 11.

 Saint Jacob The Young One

 Saint Jacob was the brother of St. Apostol Matthew, another disciple of Jesus.
 Jacob preached faith in God in the south of Palestine and Egypt.
-The end of Saint Jacob on this land was a tragic one and, according to tradition, it was crucified on the cross, as was the Savior.
+The end of Saint Jacob on this land was tragic; according to tradition, he was crucified on the cross, as was the Savior.
 Christians catch him on 9 October.

-Saint Andrew, was the first summoned among the apostles, brother of St. Apostol Peter (Simon).
-The Apostle was a fisherman and is a native of Betsaida Galilea.
-After first being a disciple of St. John the Baptist, St. Andrew went on to preach the Christian religion in Bithynia and all parts of the Black Sea and Russia.
+Saint Andrew was the first summoned among the apostles, brother of St. Apostol Peter (Simon).
+The Apostle was a fisherman and a native of Betsaida Galilea.
+After being a disciple of St. John the Baptist, St. Andrew went on to preach the Christian religion in Bithynia and all parts of the Black Sea and Russia.

 After passing through Scythia Major, Scythia Minor (Dobrogea), Sinope, and Myostia, Apostle Andrew returned to Thrace.
-But met his end in the Peloponnese, where he received the artificial death in Patras.
+But met his end in the Peloponnese, where he received an unnatural death in Patras.

 Saint Jude was the son of Simon, a native of the town of Kerioth, hence the name Iscariot.
 The Holy Scriptures present him as the one who betrayed Jesus Christ for thirty pieces of silver.

-After the crucifixion of the Saviour, Judas threw the silver in front of those who had originally paid him and then hanged himself.
+After the crucifixion of the Saviour, Judas threw the silver in front of those who had initially paid him and then hanged himself.